Ademez/AirBnB_clone/README.md

 count	Retrieve the number of instances of a class.
 Usage	<class name>.count()
 Author
-Ademola Oladosu and Tobi Emmanuel
+Oladosu Oluwayemisi and Akerele Taiwo